-To evaluate the effects of the introduction of AI on employment more broadly, we need a larger-scale online survey or use public statistics capturing the introduction of AI once they become available since our survey data is retrospective and, therefore, is considered to have some reflection bias or measurement errors.
+To evaluate the effects of the introduction of AI on employment more broadly, we need a larger-scale online survey or use public statistics capturing the introduction of AI if they become available.
 Other than data limitations, a major remaining issue is to examine the shift in wages or changes in the income distribution brought about by the introduction of AI, using a combination of official labor statistics and surveys on machinery that include information on the adoption of AI.
 Such statistics would allow us to examine the "reinstatement effect," that is, the wage increase brought about by the creation of new tasks in which labor has a comparative advantage.
 Further research is needed in this area.

-&lt;sup>26 See Acemoglu and Restrepo (2018b).
+&lt;sup>2 3 See Acemoglu and Restrepo (2018b).